 - Whether you are a data controller or data processor (or both), do you have the correct legal arrangements in place?

-- And don’t forget if there are any data breach you now have only 72 hours to tell both the ICO and the data subject.
+- And don’t forget if there is a data breach you now have only 72 hours to tell both the ICO and the data subject.

 So, if you’re looking for support to help prepare your website for the General Data Protection Regulations (GDPR), speak to our friendly team today to find out how we can help get your website compliant through flexible one-off website development support.
 Contact us on 01509 357587 or feel free to navigate to our contact us page to send over your requirements.